 Climbing on dunes is really exhausting.
 With every step you make you slide half a step back.
 And if you start in the early morning it gets hotter and hotter every minute.
 One of the biggest dunes in the world is ‘Big Daddy’ with 350m.
 We climbed about half the maximum height of this dune at midday temperatures.
 You get a nice view of the Deadvlei with its famous salt pan and dead trees from there.

 If you want to visit the Deadvlei, you have three options.
 To reach the Deadvlei parking lot you have to drive 5 km through very soft sand.

-With our Land Cruiser with 33″ tyres (pressure lowered to 1.5 bar) and a powerful patrol engine we had no problems at all reaching the Deadvlei parking lot.
+With our Land Cruiser with 33″ tires (pressure lowered to 1.5 bar) and a powerful petrol engine, we had no problems at all reaching the Deadvlei parking lot.

-On one evening when we returned from a sunset shooting at Deadvlei we saw an abandoned car in the middle of this soft sand section.
-Shortly after the car we found a women waving for help.
+One evening when we returned from a sunset shooting at Deadvlei we saw an abandoned car in the middle of this soft sand section.
+Shortly after the car, we found a woman waving for help.
 Her friend had walked to the shuttle bus parking lot to find some help.
-But of course at this time of the day (it was already completely dark) there was nobody there anymore.
+But of course, at this time of the day (it was already completely dark) there was nobody there anymore.
 They were driving a 4WD pickup but made the mistake of not reducing the tire pressure.
-Without our help they would had to spend the night there.
+Without our help, they would have to spend the night there.
 If you already have paid the high price for the Sossus Dune Lodge this is probably not your preferred idea for the night.
-But of course we helped them.
+But of course, we helped them.

-But in this case we didn’t need the satellite phone.
+But in this case, we didn’t need a satellite phone.
 We removed the sand piles in front of the pickup wheels with our shovel and then easily pulled the pickup out of the soft sand with our towing rope in the first attempt.

 Here is a funny image my daughter shot of me shooting at sunset at the Deadvlei after having a break sitting on the salt pan 😉